shihankanungo/shihankanungo.github.io/courses.md

 ## Analysis and Geometry

-> "logloglog x has been proved to go to infinity, but has never been observed to do so." --- Anonymous
+> "logloglog x has been proved to go to infinity, but has never been observed to do so." --- Anonymous <br>
+> "Analysis is the art of taming infinity." <br> -- Neil Falkner (Amer.
+Math.
+Monthly 116 (2009), p.
+658)

 - **MATH 231A** *Real Analysis*.
 Fall 2024.
 SJSU (A+) <br>
   <small>Sigma algebras, differentiation, product measures, integration, the spaces *L*<sup>1</sup> and **C**.</small> <br>